reidmorrison/symmetric-encryption/README.md

 Symmetric Encryption uses OpenSSL to encrypt and decrypt data, and can therefore expose all the encryption algorithms supported by OpenSSL.

-## Upgrading from earlier versions to SymmetricEncryption V3

-In version 3 of SymmetricEncryption, the following changes have been made that may have backward compatibility issues:

-* SymmetricEncryption.decrypt no longer rotates through all the decryption keys when previous ciphers fail to decrypt the encrypted string.
-  In a very small, yet significant number of cases it was possible to decrypt data using the incorrect key.
-Clearly the data returned was garbage, but it still returned a string of data instead of throwing an exception.
-  See SymmetricEncryption.select_cipher to supply your own custom logic to determine the correct cipher to use when the encrypted string does not have a header and multiple ciphers are defined.

-* Configuration file format prior to V1 is no longer supported

-* New configuration option has been added to support setting encryption keys from environment variables

-* Cipher.parse_magic_header! now returns a Struct instead of an Array

-* New config options :encrypted_key and :encrypted_iv to support setting the encryption key in environment variables

 ## Security

 Many solutions that encrypt data require the encryption keys to be stored in the